Spoutnik31/Spoutnik31/README.md

 # Spoutnik31

-- 🔭 I’m currently working on EviLife
+- 🔭 I’m currently working on XMR-miner
 - 🌱 I’m currently learning Rust
 - 👯 I’m looking to collaborate on _Cyb3r
 - 💬 Ask me about All